vanHeemstraPublications/dev-to/articles/satellite_tailscale_series/satellite-tailscale-episode-02.md

 organization: "the-software-s-journey"
 ---

-# 🛰️ Satellite Tailscale — Episode 2: Launching the First Satellite
+# 🛰️ Episode 2: Launching the First Satellite

 > *"If it bleeds, we can kill it."*
 > — Arnold Schwarzenegger, Predator.